AdobeDocs/workfront.en/help/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md

   </tr>
   <tr>
    <td role="rowheader"><span class="bold">Home Team</span> </td>
    <td> <p>Select a <span class="bold">Home Team</span> from the drop-down menu.
-This field is visible to users with a Plan or System Administrator access level, and it is only editable for&nbsp;<em>Workfront administrator</em>s or users with a Plan license who also have administrative user access.
-For more information about setting up users with administrative user access, see<a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md#access-to-edit" class="MCXref xref">Configure users’ access to edit users using a custom access level</a> in <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md" class="MCXref xref">Grant access to users</a>.<br></p> <p>Your <span class="bold">Home Team</span> can affect the look and feel of your <em>Workfront</em> interface, if a layout template is associated with the team. </p> <p> <br>For more information about teams, see <a href="../../../people-teams-and-groups/create-and-manage-teams/teams-overview.md" class="MCXref xref">Teams overview</a>.</p> </td>
+This field is visible to users with a Plan or System Administrator access level, and it is only editable for&nbsp;<span>Workfront administrator</span>s or users with a Plan license who also have administrative user access.
+For more information about setting up users with administrative user access, see<a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md#access-to-edit" class="MCXref xref">Configure users’ access to edit users using a custom access level</a> in <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md" class="MCXref xref">Grant access to users</a>.<br></p> <p>Your <span class="bold">Home Team</span> can affect the look and feel of your <span>Workfront</span> interface, if a layout template is associated with the team. </p> <p> <br>For more information about teams, see <a href="../../../people-teams-and-groups/create-and-manage-teams/teams-overview.md" class="MCXref xref">Teams overview</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"><span class="bold">Other Teams</span> </td>
    <td> <p>You can belong to more than one team.
-Specify additional teams that you belong to in this field by starting to type the name of a team, then click to select it when it displays&nbsp;in the list.&nbsp;Belonging to too many teams may create confusion about work that is assigned to the teams.&nbsp;For more information about teams, see <a href="../../../people-teams-and-groups/create-and-manage-teams/teams-overview.md" class="MCXref xref">Teams overview</a>.</p> <p>This field is visible to users with a Plan or System Administrator license, and it is only editable for&nbsp;<em>Workfront administrator</em>s or users with a Plan license who also have administrative user access.
+Specify additional teams that you belong to in this field by starting to type the name of a team, then click to select it when it displays&nbsp;in the list.&nbsp;Belonging to too many teams may create confusion about work that is assigned to the teams.&nbsp;For more information about teams, see <a href="../../../people-teams-and-groups/create-and-manage-teams/teams-overview.md" class="MCXref xref">Teams overview</a>.</p> <p>This field is visible to users with a Plan or System Administrator license, and it is only editable for&nbsp;<span>Workfront administrator</span>s or users with a Plan license who also have administrative user access.
 For more information about setting up users with administrative user access, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md#access-to-edit" class="MCXref xref">Configure users’ access to edit users using a custom access level</a>&nbsp;in <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md" class="MCXref xref">Grant access to users</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"><span class="bold">Home Group</span> </td>